kbourne/kmeansk9s.github.io/wealth_and_sourcing_on_health/README.md

 * this README file with instructions and tips for running the provided code.

 ### Data_access
-* The data for this analysis was retrieved from the Dog Aging Project (https://dogagingproject.org/).
+* The data for this analysis was retrieved from the [Dog Aging Project](https://dogagingproject.org/).
     * Note that you must request access to the Dog Aging Project in order to gain access to the data collected through the project.
     * Access to the Dog Aging Project files requires signing a legal agreement.